Akhil1205/dbms_project/README.md

 View crime details
 - In this section the input data is represented and we can check the delay between the crime date and date of fir by selecting the crime id of the case
-- If the fir is entered before the crime has been comitted , warning message will be shown else the delay of fir is hown
+- If the fir is entered before the crime has been comitted , warning message will be shown else the delay of fir is shown

 Update Crime details
 - we can update the criminal details here and the changes can be seen below the Update button